RashawnXue/run-NLP-model/README.md

 # run-NLP-model
-> The script to run NLP model on SQuAD and sst2 dataset
+> The script to run NLP model on SQuAD, sst2 and QQP dataset

 Try to run the command: